jm61/sqliteGo/README.md

 - You can search on an artists table the albums referenced to this artist.
 - The artists.csv file is a CSV dump of the artists table of the DB.
-- You must generate your own cert/key pem files to start in https.
+- You must generate your own cert/key pem files in tls dir to start in https.

 ### Initial repo